conduktor/conduktor-docs/docs/platform/guides/self-service-quickstart.md

 We now have everything ready to delegate to the application team.

-### Apply the resources, application team perspective
+### Apply the application team's resources

-With our protective policies in place and website analytics team's Application created let's create some topics.
+With our protective policies in place and the website analytics team's Application created, let's add some topics.

-1. Create some topics on our cluster
+1. Add topics on our cluster:

 ```bash
 conduktor apply -f ./self-service/application-team-repo/kafka-resources/topics.yaml
 ```

-As these topics are associated to the Application Instances, we are able to visualise this link in the Topic Catalog, this helps teams discover who (which team) owns a topic to initiate a conversation, or even request access to it directly as part of a pull request.
+As these topics are associated to the Application Instances, we are able to visualize this link in the Topic Catalog, which helps teams discover who (which team) owns a topic (which in turn helps to initiate a conversation or even request access to it directly as part of a pull request).

-Great success topics created with ownership and visibility! (*This may take up to 30 seconds for the new topics to appear depending when the indexer last polled for topics.*)
+*This may take up to 30 seconds for the new topics to appear, depending when the indexer last polled for topics.*

 ![Topic Catalog](assets/topic-catalog.png)